 The rise of these incidents is further inextricably linked to the institutional targeting of refugees and migrants through the public discourse used by political leaders and the media in the context of, inter alia, the tensions created recently at the Greek-Turkish border.

-Targeting is also exacerbated by decisions, such as the recent suspension on the registration of asylum applications, which constitutes a violation of international law: access to the asylum procedures needs to be urgently restored for the protection of those who need it.
+Targeting is also exacerbated by decisions, such as the recent suspension on the registration of asylum applications, which constitutes a violation of international law: access to asylum procedures needs to be urgently restored for the protection of those who need it.

 Taking the above into consideration, RVRN:

-- Calls on the representatives of the State, local officials and the media to abstain from the xenophobic rhetoric that normalizes and encourages xenophobic reactions.
+- Calls on the representatives of the State, local officials, and the media to abstain from the xenophobic rhetoric that normalizes and encourages xenophobic reactions.